Samersetred/p1-mental-health/README.md

-Testing
+Testing:

 ![image](https://github.com/user-attachments/assets/88877654-6016-4b82-8d11-22d8184bb923)

-Design and Colour Scheme
+Design and Colour Scheme:

 ![image](https://github.com/user-attachments/assets/4ee0ec96-770b-4b1b-a6fd-4f3dfca91fc7)
 I chose Edvard Munch's The Sun as the key image of my hero because I think it is a calming image that sets a nice tone for the webpage.
 I generated the palette for the website from the painting so that I could maintain a consistent palette, aiming for a palette that evoked a sunrise, which I think is an encouraging theme for people going through mental health issues.